ianmurrays/irc.sh/README.md

 Shell-based IRC client

-Requires the `nc` utility, standard on Mac OS X (in fact, the whole thing probably is probably hardcoded to just work on Mac OS X).
+Requires the `nc` utility, standard on Mac OS X (in fact, the whole thing is probably hardcoded to just work on Mac OS X).

 Usage: